Puran poli: Regional variants

 The method of preparation varies from place to place.
 There are many varieties of Obbattu including peanut, sugar, coconut, sesame and groundnut flavours.
 Sometimes grated coconut is added in Konkan, Maharashtra.
 Coconut palm jaggery may be used.
 Similarly, a mix of sugar and jaggery can be used as a sweetening agent.
-Normally nutmeg is used as a flavouring along the coast which is replaced by cardamom or sometimes both elsewhere.
+Normally nutmeg is used as a flavouring along the coast which is replaced by cardamom elsewhere or sometimes both are used.
 Methods of rolling the stuffed dough also differ.
 It can be rolled using rice flour which makes the rolling very convenient.
 In some recipes flour is not used at all; oil or ghee is used to roll it into a flatbread instead.
-The rolled bread can be roasted with or without any ghee or oil, which sometimes is smeared after its completely cooked.
+The rolled bread can be roasted with or without any ghee or oil, which sometimes is smeared after it is completely cooked.
 In some places, all-purpose flour dough is used after adding a pinch of turmeric which gives it a traditional yellow color.
 The dish is produced using a sweet filling inside flour dough.
 This is then rolled out and cooked on a hot griddle, usually with ghee.

 The size and thickness of puran puri also vary greatly.
 In Gujarat where the stuffing used is toor dal, it is smaller in size and thicker, whereas in holige with coconut stuffing it is larger in size and thinner.